MirantisContainers/mke-docs/content/docs/tutorials/k0s-in-aws/terraform-scenario.md

 ---
+title: Create a Kubernetes cluster in AWS using Terraform and install MKE
 weight: 1
 ---

-# Scenario: Create a k0s cluster in AWS using Terraform and install MKE on that cluster

 ## Prerequisites